Debodip-cloud/Bristol-Frequent-Batch-Stock-Exchange/README.md

 [![](https://img.shields.io/github/issues/MichaelRol/Threaded-Bristol-Stock-Exchange)](https://github.com/MichaelRol/Threaded-Bristol-Stock-Exchange/issues)
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-BFBSE is an extension of Dave Cliff's (University of Bristol) [Bristol Stock Exchange (BSE)](https://github.com/davecliff/BristolStockExchange "Bristol Stock Exchange") limit order-book financial exchange simulator and Rollins' [Threaded Bristol Stock Exchange (TBSE)] (https://github.com/MichaelRol/Threaded-Bristol-Stock-Exchange "TBSE").
+BFBSE is an extension of Dave Cliff's (University of Bristol) [Bristol Stock Exchange (BSE)](https://github.com/davecliff/BristolStockExchange "Bristol Stock Exchange") limit order-book financial exchange simulator and Rollins' [Bristol Stock Exchange (BSE)](https://github.com/MichaelRol/Threaded-Bristol-Stock-Exchange "Threaded Bristol Stock Exchange").
 BFBSE and aims to act as a minimal simulation of a limit-order-book financial exchange which uses FBAs.
 By using a first of its kind simulator of a FBA, I  evaluated the effectiveness of various trading algorithms under the constraints of discrete time intervals and batch processing, which they have not previously been tested with.

 This simulator was produced for my MEng Individual Project.

 ## Usage

 BFBSE can be run in three different ways.
 These are the three different ways to enter the trader schedule.
 The trader schedule is the number of each type of trader present in the market session.
 It should be noted that in BFBSE the buyer schedule is always equal to the seller schedule, i.e. there are the same number of buyers of each type as there are sellers.
 So if your schedule is 5 GDX and 5 AA, that means you will have 5 GDX buyers, 5 AA buyers, 5 GDX sellers and 5 AA sellers for a total of 20 traders.
-There are 6 traders available in TBSE, these are ZIC, ZIP, Giveaway, Shaver, AA, and GDX.
+There are 6 traders available in BFBSE, these are ZIC, ZIP, Giveaway, Shaver, AA, and GDX.
 The three ways to specify this schedule are:

 #### - From the config file:

 ```console
 $ python3 tbse.py
 ```
-By entering no command-line arguments TBSE will use the order schedule as it exists in ```config.py```(lines 16-21).
+By entering no command-line arguments BFBSE will use the order schedule as it exists in ```config.py```(lines 16-21).

 #### - From the command-line: